vtex-apps/bazaarvoice/README.md

 ## Troubleshooting

-You can check if others are passing through similar issues [here](https://github.com/vtex-apps/bazaarvoice/issues).
-Also feel free to [open issues](https://github.com/vtex-apps/bazaarvoice/issues/new) or contribute with pull requests.
+You can check if others are experiencing similar issues [here](https://github.com/vtex-apps/bazaarvoice/issues).
+Also, feel free to [open issues](https://github.com/vtex-apps/bazaarvoice/issues/new) or contribute with a pull request.

 ## Contributing

-Check it out [how to contribute](https://github.com/vtex-apps/awesome-io#contributing) with this project.
+Take a look at these guidelines: [how to contribute](https://github.com/vtex-apps/awesome-io#contributing).

 ## Tests